Kailun03/cst435-assignment2/README.md

 ## 📂 Dataset Preparation
 This project uses a subset of the Food-101 dataset.
-To avoid storage issues on the VM, we utilize a manual subset of 1,000 images (specifically the apple_pie class).
+To avoid storage issues on the VM, we utilize a manual subset of 100 images (specifically images from the apple_pie class).

 ### Step 1: Upload Zip Folder
 Use the "Upload File" utility to upload `cst435-dataset.zip` to the GCP VM via SSH.